ARBEEV/Arbeevcommunity/README.md

 users do not always have to own works built by ARBEEV to be part. but if you want to have it, go ahead and be the owner.

+Those who already have a complete building are definitely more interesting and we don't the building blocks yet.

 Dvn, don't change this article yet.

 I will continue to edit and revise, update, it's better to wait